Why you should use a deer hunting checklist:

 - Check Coolant

-What is the hunter’s most important piece of equipment?
+What is the hunter’s most important piece of gear?

 Survival is always priority one.
 I will say water, navigation skills (know how to work your GPS!), and good footwear.

-How do I keep my backpack from getting too heavy?
+How do I keep my hunting pack from getting too heavy?

 Only bring what you absolutely need!

-It is very common, especially for new hunters, to fill their pack with the latest and greatest gadgets.
+It is very common, especially for new hunters, to fill their pack with the latest and greatest hunting gear.
 Experience has taught me what I need and what I don’t.

 What you need depends on your situation.
 On day trips I might bring as little as a lightweight Camelpak with my license, tags, a snack, and a knife

-I like cliff bars, power bars, trail mix, jerky and PB2 packets.
+I like cliff bars, power bars, trail mix, jerky, salami and PB2 packets.
 What you want is something that is calorie dense and doesn’t add a lot of weight to your pack.

 Like stated above, this is situation specific.
 Here is a list to get you started: